 Rec.
-No. Department Name Audit Report Description Risk Score Risk Recommendation Status as of September 30, 2014 OCA's Assessment Estimated Completion Date 14-29 AND CAPABILITY Audit Report #14003, dated June 10, 2014, Human Resources Services Performance 15 Impact: 8 Probability: 7 We recommend that TCC reconcile billings for benefits monthly to the current benefits in effect for all employees prior to submission for payment.
-The incorrect billing amounts should be deducted from the billing prior to payment.
-This will ensure the Authority is paying only for benefits received by Authority employees.
+No. Department Name Audit Report Description Score Risk Recommendation September 30, 2014 Assessment Completion Date TALENT, CULTURE AND CAPABILITY DEPARTMENT Audit Report #14003, dated June 10, 2014, Human Resources Services Performance 15 Impact: 8 Probability: 7 the Authority is paying only for benefits received by Authority employees.
 TCC does reconcile billings for benefits on a monthly basis, however, for all itemized billing (list bills) it is not possible to ensure that adjustments will be in advance of bill payment, due to coordination of timing for terminations, new hire enrollments, and other qualifying event changes to enrollments.
 We have moved the majority of our benefits billing to a self-bill process that allows us to generate an invoice based on E-1 payroll deductions at the end of the service month.
 Payment is made based on this self-generated invoice.
 We are currently unable to move Anthem to a self bill as they require a larger membership for this type of billing.
-Completed N/A AND CAPABILITY DEPARTMENT Audit Report #14003, dated June 10, 2014, Human Resources Services Performance 15 Impact: 8 Probability: 7 Since it is known that there have been issues with the billings since at least July 2013, we recommend that TCC perform a complete reconciliation of all benefit billings for fiscal year 2014 prior to the end of the fiscal year to ensure the Authority has not overpaid for any employee benefits.
+Completed N/A 14-30 TALENT, CULTURE AND CAPABILITY DEPARTMENT Audit Report #14003, dated June 10, 2014, Human Resources Services Performance 15 Impact: 8 Probability: 7 Since it is known that there have been issues with the billings since at least July 2013, we recommend that TCC perform a complete reconciliation of all benefit billings for fiscal year 2014 prior to the end of the fiscal year to ensure the Authority has not overpaid for any employee benefits.
 A full reconciliation of all list bills for 2014 was completed and the appropriate adjustments were made.
-Completed N/A 14-34 Audit Report #14011, dated June 10, 2014, Ace Parking Management, Inc. 15 Impact: 8 Probability: 7 The Ground Transportation Department should develop and document procedures to verify and review, on a regular basis, the requirements set forth in both the Parking Management Services and Shuttle Services Agreements to ensure Ace is compliant with Agreement terms.
-The GT has begun verifying and reviewing the requirements and compliance on an on-going, as needed, basis.
-Completed N/A
+Completed N/A 14-34 GROUND TRANSPORTATION DEPARTMENT Audit Report #14011, dated June 10, 2014, Ace Parking Management, Inc. 15 Impact: 8 Probability: 7 The Ground Transportation Department should develop and document procedures to verify and review, on a regular basis, the requirements set forth in both the Parking Management Services and Shuttle Services Agreements to ensure Ace is compliant with Agreement terms.
+1 Completed N/A